Skip to content

 What’s something that blesses you (or you enjoy) as you interact with clients and the community at WRM?

-It blesses me when we come together as a team, develop innovative solutions and make them happen – by creating efficiencies, communicating clearly and providing tools so that our staff can focus more on our core mission… helping men and women in recovery, feeding the community and providing other resources through our Mission Marketplace store.
+It blesses me when we come together as a team, develop innovative solutions and make them happen – by creating efficiencies, communicating clearly and providing tools so that our staff can focus more on our core mission… helping men and women in recovery and working to reduce food insecurity in our community.

 What is YOUR WHY?